Gotamantium-Core/MLL/README.md

 #### Note
-For as many programs as I can, I extract the values from the dataset in `sklearn.datasets` into a csv file and do the required problem by reading from the file. unfortunately some of the datasets such as the fashion_mnist and the online retail dataset are too big to upload here directly (The MNIST Dataset is 122 MB 💀).
+For as many programs as I can, I extract the values from the dataset in `sklearn.datasets` into a csv file and do the required problem by reading from the file. unfortunately some of the datasets such as the fashion_mnist and the online retail dataset are too big to upload here directly (The MNIST Dataset is 121 MB 💀).
 As such, I'd recommend downloading them from [Kaggle](kaggle.com).

+#### Note 2
+The following datasets are **NOT** included here for the reasons mentioned above
+1. 20 News Groups Dataset (13.4 MB)
+2. Online Retail Dataset (43.4 MB)
+3. MNIST Dataset (121 MB)
+4. Fashion MNIST Dataset (148 MB)

+For these ones, I recommend going to [Kaggle](kaggle.com) and downloading them from there.

 ## Lab Cycle
-[Taken directly from the official KTU syllabus]
+From the official KTU syllabus of `PCCSL508 - Machine Learning Lab`

 1. Implement linear regression with one variable on the California Housing dataset to predict housing prices based on a single feature (e.g., the average number of rooms per dwelling).